imehrdadmahdavi/map-reduce-inverted-index/README.md

 ### Setup and run a simple Hadoop job

-This simple Hadoop job, get the input of the two text as the below key/value pairs:
+This simple Hadoop job, get two below text files in the input folder as the input of the Mapper.

 file01:
 ```shell